sdn3rd/renp.ai/README.md

 ### Example Command
 python parser.py --input_dir "path/to/rpy/scripts" --output "output_file.json" --include_face_lines

+The include_face_lines flag is for sprite emotions, should you have them in your game.
+Please update the regex within the script to make this work for your game or do not use this flag.

 ## Output Format
 The output is a JSON array, where each object represents a label from the Ren'Py script.
 Each object contains: